stevequindo/Potential/README.md

 - objectives and task help reduce the goal to be more manageable, attainable and clear.
 "Have more clarity with your goal, add objectives and tasks" --> this will have to be some tutorial at the beginning. and information button after the tutorial is done to recap what each component means
 - learn how to do databinding
 - create a onboarding feature
+- option button for horizontal scrolling and vertical scrolling for the plans list